 Our teens and twenties are fraught with emotion.
 Learning who you are.
 Finding your place in the world.
 Making reckless decisions.
 Perhaps that’s why we relate so much to literature – we’re able to see ourselves in these characters.
+Especially in coming of age short stories.

 High school students in particular are searching for glimpses of themselves in the texts they read.
 We all know that students are more engaged when they can relate to the material.